List of Archer characters: Pam Poovey

 Pamela "Pam" Poovey (Amber Nash) is ISIS's Human Resources Director.
-She has platinum blonde hair and blue-gray eyes and is overweight.
+She has platinum blonde hair and blue-gray eyes.
 In Season 2 Episode 10 "El Secuestro", it is revealed that Pam is 5 ft 7in, 250 lbs, and 32 years old when one looks at her driver's license.

 She condescends to the staff by talking through a dolphin puppet in disciplinary meetings, and she regularly gossips confidential information to the whole office (within an hour, everyone knew when Archer was on a secret mole hunt), though she also relishes revealing more personal information (such as a co-worker being stricken with cancer) and posting office gossip on her blog.
 She's commented that the vast majority of work done at her job is filing sexual harassment complaints leveled against Archer.
 She is fond of bear claws and has been known to make growling sounds while eating them.
 She is also highly allergic to soy and soy-meat, but will keep on eating it if it tastes exactly like its meat counterpart.
 She carries a bug-out bag containing corn liquor in anticipation of TEOTWAWKI (The End Of The World As We Know It).

 Pam is constantly subjected to cruel jokes about food and her weight.
 Apparently bisexual, she's initially desperate to get just one colleague of either gender to have sex with her, finally achieving this in the first-season finale, "Dial M for Mother", when Lana agrees to have pity sex on the condition she never speaks during it (so that Lana could pretend Pam was Alex Karras).
 By the end of season 4, Pam has had sexual relations with every member of the ISIS staff except Ray and Cheryl, as well as a recurring, casual relationship with Archer, beginning in "Crossing Over."
 Many of Pam's trysts involve drinking thermos-fulls of Green Russians, a cocktail of absinthe and milk.
 She has even expressed a desire for an office gang-bang (she keeps a large number of dolls and puppets in her desk, should a victim need to reenact one).
 A favorite sexual move of hers is called the MOAB.
 Her personal record for number of billiard balls stuffed in her mouth is four.